nf2337/Mapping-Global-Foodscapes/tutorial1.md

 Now you will have to click classify again, and play around with the settings.
 When I press apply, I notice that the **Natural Breaks (Jenks)** mode doesn’t make a lot of sense.
 Antartica, because of its small population size, is the only country that appears to have Very High GDP per capita.
 I will classify again according to **Equal Count**.
 Now that looks a lot more like it!

-By turning layers on and off, I can quickly see the difference between the countries.
+By turning layers on and off, I can quickly see the difference between the representation of GDP and GDP per Capita.

 ![Image 11](/Mapping-Global-Foodscapes/assets/img/Tutorial-1/11-Tutorial-1.png)

-You can do a lot more with styling.
+## You can do a lot more with styling.

 Go back to **Properties > Symbology**.
 If you double click on the symbol (you need to click exactly here), this will the **Symbol Selector** panel.

 ![Image 12](/Mapping-Global-Foodscapes/assets/img/Tutorial-1/12-Tutorial-1.png)